Photospheric emission from GRB 211211A altered by a strong radiation-mediated shock: Modelling radiation-mediated shocks

 Full hydrodynamic simulations, coupled with Monte Carlo photons, of nonrelativistic and mildly relativistic RMSs produce typical GRB spectra with a smooth broad power law between the aforementioned two breaks \citep{Ito18, Lundman18}.
 However, these simulations of RMSs are computationally expensive and therefore the Kompaneets RMS approximation (KRA) was introduced in \citet{Samuelsson22}.

 The KRA is an analogous model to an RMS in a GRB outflow, based on the similarity between the energy dissipation process in RMSs and thermal Comptonization.
 The KRA splits the continuous RMS region into three discrete zones: the upstream, the RMS, and the downstream zone.
 In each zone, photons interact with the plasma via thermal Comptonization and the zones are evolved by solving the Kompaneets equation.
 Energy dissipation in the RMS zone is achieved by prescribing the electrons with a high effective temperature, $\tr{}$.
 The zones are connected via source terms and photons flow from the upstream, via the RMS zone, to the downstream.
+The upstream is assumed to be in a thermal Wien distribution, which implies that if previous dissipation has occurred the photons have had time to reestablish a kinetic equilibrium with the plasma.

 In \citet{Samuelsson22} it was shown that the KRA is accurate up to mildly relativistic shocks.
 The faster computational speed of the KRA allows a table model to be created, which can be used when fitting data.
 Since the KRA is an analogous model it has a different set of parameters and KRA spectra are characterized by the following three parameters. (i) The effective temperature in the RMS zone, $\tr{}$. (ii) The Compton $y$-parameter in the RMS zone, $y_r$, which is the product of the average energy gain and mean number of scatterings in the RMS zone. (iii) The upstream temperature, $\tuk{}$, which is slightly larger than $\tu{}$, due to the adiabatic compression (see Equation \eqref{eq:theta_u}).
 Finally, similarly to the RMS picture, the photospheric spectrum is also dependent on the optical depth, $\tau$.